AssureCare/team-services-tools/README.md

 # Visual Studio Team Services Tools

-Convenience features for Visual Studio Team Services
+Convenience features for Visual Studio Team Services (VSTS).

+Managing a large number of deployments and environments in VSTS can be time-consuming.
+This tool set offers the ability to perform some bulk operations.

  - View project collections
  - View projects